Projective homogeneous varieties of Picard rank one in small characteristic: Case of Picard rank one

 \begin{definition} Let us fix the following notation for the rest of this Section: \begin{enumerate}[(1)] \item $H\defeq (U_{-2\alpha_1-\alpha_2})_1$ is the subgroup of height one such that $\Lie H = \mathfrak{g}_{-2\alpha_1-\alpha_2}$, i.e. $\mathfrak{h} = \Lie P^{\alpha_1} \oplus \Lie H$ ; \item $L\defeq (U_{-\alpha_1})_1 \cdot (U_{-\alpha_1-\alpha_2})_1$ is the subgroup of height one such that $\Lie L = \mathfrak{g}_{-\alpha_1}\oplus \mathfrak{g}_{-\alpha_1-\alpha_2}$, i.e. $\mathfrak{l} = \Lie P^{\alpha_1} \oplus \Lie L$ ; \item $P_{\mathfrak{h}}$ the parabolic subgroup generated by $P^{\alpha_1}$ and $H$; \item $P_{\mathfrak{l}}$ the parabolic subgroup generated by $P^{\alpha_1}$ and $L$. \end{enumerate} \end{definition}

 Let us notice that $\mathfrak{g}_{-\alpha_1}$ and $\mathfrak{g}_{-\alpha_1-\alpha_2}$ commute, so that $L$ is the direct product of the Frobenius kernels defining it.

-\begin{remark} The two parabolic subgroups $P_{\mathfrak{h}}$ and $P_{\mathfrak{l}}$ are \emph{exotic} in the sense that they cannot be of the form $(\ker \varphi) P^\alpha$ for some isogeny $\varphi$, since when $p=2$ the only noncentral isogenies in type $G_2$ are iterated Frobenius homomorphisms (see \Cref{factorisation_isogenies}).
-Moreover, we do not know if these two examples are the only ones we can build using the $p$-Lie subalgebras $\mathfrak{h}$ and $\mathfrak{l}$.
-The reason is the following: a parabolic subgroup $P$ satisfying $\Lie P = \mathfrak{h}$ (resp. $\mathfrak{l}$) is uniquely determined - see \Cref{Wenzel_allp} - by the height of its intersection with $U_{-2\alpha_1-\alpha_2}$ (resp. the heights of its intersections with $U_{-\alpha_1}$ and $U_{-\alpha_1-\alpha_2}$).
-This might allow an infinite class of exotic parabolic subgroups with reduced part equal to $P^{\alpha_1}$. \end{remark}
+\begin{remark} The two parabolic subgroups $P_{\mathfrak{h}}$ and $P_{\mathfrak{l}}$ are \emph{exotic} in the sense that they cannot be of the form $(\ker \varphi) P^\alpha$ for some isogeny $\varphi$, since when $p=2$ the only noncentral isogenies in type $G_2$ are iterated Frobenius homomorphisms (see \Cref{factorisation_isogenies}). \end{remark}

 In the following part we investigate what the homogeneous spaces having as stabilizer respectively $P_{\mathfrak{h}}$ and $P_{\mathfrak{l}}$ are isomorphic to, as varieties.